 Skiing at Round Top

-A second double chairlift was added for the 1968-69 season.
-Though original plans called for the lift to extend further up the mountain and be augmented by an upper mountain T-Bar in the Goldbrook area for a longer ski season, the lift ended up serving the lower mountain near a chalet development.
+The second double chairlift was finally added for the 1968-69 season.
+Though original plans called for the lift to extend further up the mountain and be augmented by an upper mountain T-Bar in the Goldbrook area for a longer ski season, the lift ended up serving the lower mountain near the chalet development.
 Round Top made regional headlines around that time by offering free skiing for anyone aged 65 or older, while also announcing intentions of eventually making the area a private club.

-Lacking snowmaking, Round Top went bankrupt in the mid 1970s.
-According to Lost Ski Areas of Southern Vermont, Goldman's son David purchased the ski area after the filing.
+Lacking snowmaking, the poor 1973-74 winter put Round Top in financial dire straits, with complaints from employees about bounced checks reaching the papers that spring.
+The area reportedly went bankrupt around this time, with Paul Goldman's son David forming the Plymouth Corporation to take over Round Top for the 1974-75 season.
+Former Ward Hill ski school director Bill Morrow took over as area manager.
 Around this time, Round Top attempted to guarantee its season passholders a 100 day season; if it was unable to open for 100 days, 1% of the season pass price would be refunded for each day missed.
 In the end, this was only a temporary solution, as top to bottom snowmaking was installed for the 1977-78 season, covering the T-Bar area, Boulder Bowl, and Route 100.

 The Round Top base area circa the late 1970s